furbrain/CircuitPython_async_button/README.rst

     :alt: Code Style: Black

 This library provides an asynchronous interface to the ``countio`` and ``keypad`` modules.
-It also provides detection of single, double and triple clicks, and also long presses
+It also provides detection of single, double and triple clicks, and also long presses.

 Dependencies